Dracula 2012: Critical response

-Dracula 2012 won mostly unfavourable reviews upon release with critics criticizing the visual effects, plot and performancesSify.com called the film "a sheer waste of time and money" as well as commenting that "the film has been presented in 3D but the effects look shoddy and mostly amateurish".
+Dracula 2012 won mostly unfavourable reviews upon release with critics criticizing the visual effects, plot and performances.
+Sify.com called the film "a sheer waste of time and money" as well as commenting that "the film has been presented in 3D but the effects look shoddy and mostly amateurish".
 Though the film was an underperformer, it ran for 50 days in theatres.